 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquire of the directors and other management and inspection of regulatory and legal correspondence, if any.
-We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be within the override of controls by management and completeness of non grant funding income.
+We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be within the override of controls by management.
 Our audit procedures to respond to these risks included enquiries of management and the Trust Board about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence with the ESFA, and reading minutes of meetings of those charged with governance.